The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 Catalytic converter problems affect both vehicle performance and legal roadworthiness.

-Whilst the warning light might seem less urgent than other dashboard alerts, ignoring it risks MOT failure, increased fuel consumption, and potential fines for excessive emissions.
+Whilst the warning light might seem less urgent than other dashboard alerts, ignoring it risks MOT failure.
+It can also lead to increased fuel consumption and potential fines for excessive emissions.

 Early intervention typically costs significantly less than complete system replacement.

-A faulty oxygen sensor repair might cost £200, whilst neglecting the problem could lead to converter replacement costing over £1,000.
+A faulty oxygen sensor repair might cost £200.
+Neglecting the problem could lead to converter replacement costing over £1,000.

-Take the warning seriously and seek a professional diagnosis to identify the most cost-effective solution for your specific situation.
+Take the warning seriously and seek a professional diagnosis.
+This will help identify the most cost-effective solution for your specific situation.

 Need Help with Your Catalytic Converter?